btschwertfeger/python-cmethods/doc/src/methods.rst

 non-stochastic climate variables to minimize deviations in the mean values between predicted and observed time-series of past and future time periods.

+This method requires that the time series can be grouped by ``time.month``.

 Since the multiplicative scaling can result in very high scaling factors, a maximum scaling factor of 10 is set.
 This can be changed by passing the desired value to the hidden ``max_scaling_factor`` argument.